 Wianki are associated with the summer solstice.
 Each year they are organized on the Vistula Boulevards under the Wawel Hill.
 The pagan custom has not been lost since the Christianization of Poland.
 When the great bonfires were burned, wreaths were put on water and fortune-telling happen.
 The custom of releasing wreaths is associated with the search for a life partner.
 Unmarried women plaited wreaths, and by the river while burning bonfires, they let their wreaths on the water.
 The unmarried men below tried to catch wreaths in order to identify the owner.
 So young people they formed couples.
 Nowadays Wianki is a festival, during which women release wreaths on the Vistula River.
 Same time music concerts take place simultaneously on the stage.

 Krakow’s traditions and customs are still important for the residents.
 That is why Emmaus is still taking place on Easter Monday.
 It is a religious custom which has its roots in the biblical village of Emmaus.
 Where Jesus appeared after his resurrection.
 In the past, the Krakow Emmaus was an indulgence for the townspeople as a walk and fun between the stalls.
 At present, the indulgence is accompanied by a fair with stalls, shooting ranges, carousels for young people.
 Wooden figurines of musicians and pretzels threaded to form a wreath are often sold.

 Krakow Christmas Cribs

 It is already the XIX century tradition of building Christmas cribs during the Advent period.
-Every year on the first Thursday of December a competition is organized for the most beautiful crib.
+Every year on the first Thursday of December a competition is organised for the most beautiful crib.
 This takes place beneath the Mickiewicz Monument in the Market Square.
 Patron of the event is the Historical Museum of Krakow.
 The best cribs can be seen later at the exhibition at the Historical Museum.

 Check also: HISTORY OF KRAKOW